elisebigley/-with-no-/_posts/2016-03-28-When-The-Archives-Become-Less-Daunting.md

 ---
 layout: post
-title: when the archives become less daunting
+title: When the Archives Become Less Daunting
 ---

 Throughout the semester, Professor Graham has emphasized the benefit of digital tools for our own historical research.
 Now, it is not that I didn't believe him at first (sorry, Shawn) but this recurring statement only became real to me when I was out doing research.